-You are cordially invited to attend the 2020 Annual Meeting of Shareholders (the "meeting") of Armata Pharmaceuticals, Inc., a Washington corporation ("Armata," the "Company," "we," "our" or "us").
-The meeting will be held on Tuesday, December 8, 2020 at 8:30 a.m. local time at our principal executive offices at 4503 Glencoe Avenue, Marina del Rey, California 90292, for the following purposes:
+You are cordially invited to attend the 2021 Annual Meeting of Shareholders (the "meeting") of Armata Pharmaceuticals, Inc., a Washington corporation ("Armata," the "Company," "we," "our" or "us").
+The meeting will be held on Monday, June 7, 2021 at 8:30 a.m. local time at our principal executive offices at 4503 Glencoe Avenue, Marina del Rey, California 90292, for the following purposes:

-- 1. To elect seven nominees for director to serve one-year terms expiring at the 2021 Annual Meeting of Shareholders and upon their successors being duly elected and qualified; - 2.
+- 1. To elect seven nominees for director to serve one-year terms expiring at the 2022 Annual Meeting of Shareholders and upon their successors being duly elected and qualified; - 2.
 To approve, on an advisory, non-binding basis, the compensation of our named executive officers; - 3.
-To approve a non-binding advisory resolution on the frequency of stockholder vote (every one, two or three years) relating to the compensation of our named executive officers; - 4.
-To ratify the Audit Committee's selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 5.
-To conduct any other business properly brought before the meeting or any adjournment or postponement thereof.
+To ratify the Audit Committee's selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; and - To conduct any other business properly brought before the meeting or any adjournment or postponement thereof.